pianomansam/serverless-offline-stepfunctions-plugin/README.md

 This [Serverless Offline](https://www.npmjs.com/package/serverless-offline) plugin provides local support for [Serverless Step Functions](https://www.npmjs.com/package/serverless-step-functions).
 It creates state machines for every stepFunctions entry on a local step function emulator.

-This plugin doesn't manage local step function emulator.
+This plugin doesn't manage the local step function emulator.
 You need to install and start the emulator before using this plugin.

 Tested emulators:
 - [stepfunctions-local standalone](https://www.npmjs.com/package/stepfunctions-local)